 To assist investors with their exit and re-entry strategies based on their sensitivity to drawdowns, Stock Doctor has developed two technical price trend indicators SDMAX and SD30TSR.
-Both of these indicators can be accessed within the companies 9 Golden Rules screen and in the Advanced Charting Tool.
+Both of these indicators can be accessed within the company 9 Golden Rules screen and in the Advanced Charting Tool.

 Golden Rule #4 - Share price sentiment can play an important role in portfolio construction because a negative share price trend can signal underlying fundamental problems within the company.